animeshbaranawal/SimpleMessenger/README.md

 ### Installing

-IntelliJ was used as IDE support for building the project on Ubuntu18.04 However, command line can be used as well:
+IntelliJ was used as IDE support for building the project on Ubuntu18.04<br/>
+However, command line can be used as well:<br/>
 1. javac -cp .:libs/\* src/\* gen-java/fileTransfer/\* gen-java/simpleMessenger/\*
 2. mkdir out; cd out; mkdir fileTransfer; mkdir simpleMessenger; cd ..
 3. mv src/\*.class out/